WalletScrutiny/WalletScrutinyCom/_android/com.gemwallet.android.md

 `./testAAB.sh -d ~/work/apk/com.gemwallet.android/1.2.144/ -s ~/work/device-spec/a11/device-spec.json`

-In this instance, we generated **unsigned** apks with specific device data which we would then compare to an official apk extracted from a Play Store installation.
+In this instance, we generated **unsigned** apks with specific device data which we would then compare to the official apk extracted from a Play Store installation.
+Both the built and official apk's contents were extracted into folders using `unzip -d qq`.
 Here is the diff resulting from this:

 ```
 Binary files fromBuild_com.gemwallet.android_1.2.144/AndroidManifest.xml and fromPlay_com.gemwallet.android_1.2.144/AndroidManifest.xml differ